What is Single Anastomosis Duodenal-Ileal Bypass?

-SADI is non-reversible.
+Firstly, SADI is non-reversible.

-SADI is an excellent surgery for some individuals but is aggressive, so it may not be for everyone.
+Secondly, SADI is an excellent surgery for some individuals but is aggressive, so it may not be for everyone.
 To learn more about SADI surgery or find out which weight loss surgery would be best for you, please call us today to set up a consultation.

-At IBI HealthCare Institute, we offer both surgical and non-surgical weight loss procedures and would be happy to help guide you as you navigate through the topic of bariatric weight loss.
+Although, at IBI HealthCare Institute, we offer both surgical and non-surgical weight loss procedures and would be happy to help guide you as you navigate through the topic of bariatric weight loss.

 How long will the Results last?

-The results of SADI surgery are expected to be long-lasting based on the patient following and committing to a new lifestyle, including diet and exercise.
+Nevertheless, the results of SADI surgery are expected to be long-lasting based on the patient following and committing to a new lifestyle, including diet and exercise.

-It is also important that patients who have SADI surgery remain faithful in taking all their additional supplements.
+Besides, it is also important that patients who have SADI surgery remain faithful in taking all their additional supplements.

 When will I start seeing Results?

-The amount of weight loss and associated timeline will be greatly influenced by the patient’s willingness to follow all postoperative dietary restrictions and exercise programs.
+Regardless, the amount of weight loss and associated timeline will be greatly influenced by the patient’s willingness to follow all postoperative dietary restrictions and exercise programs.
 Usually, 12 months after surgery patients have reached or are very close to their target weight.

 How much does the Procedure cost?